Excoriate/go-service-boilerplate/docs/about_docs.md

 ## Documentation templates 📚
-These documentation templates are provided as a starting point for your CLI documentation.
+These documentation templates are provided as a starting point for your App documentation.
 It's recommended to move these files accordingly, nevertheless it's strongly encouraged to keep a concise documentation structure, keeping the `README.md` simple, concise, and store the more detailed documentation in the `docs` folder.
 It includes the following files:
-* `README.md` with a standard structure for a CLI repository.
+* `README.md` with a standard structure for a App repository.
-* `INSTALLATION.md` file with the installation instructions for your CLI.
+* `INSTALLATION.md` file with the installation instructions for your App.
-* `CONTRIBUTING.md` file with the instructions for contributing to your CLI.
+* `CONTRIBUTING.md` file with the instructions for contributing to your App.
-* `CODE_OF_CONDUCT.md` file with the code of conduct for your CLI.
+* `CODE_OF_CONDUCT.md` file with the code of conduct for your App.
-* `LICENSE.md` file with the license for your CLI.
+* `LICENSE.md` file with the license for your App.
 >**NOTE**: It's recommended to move these files accordingly.
 However, normally a patter where the most detailed documentation is stored in the `docs` folder is used.

 ---